tidev/titanium-docs/docs/guide/Titanium_SDK/Titanium_SDK_Guide/Titanium_and_Angular/Titanium_Angular_Basics.md

 ## Project structure

-Let's take a closer look at the directory structure of an Titanium Angular project;
+Let's take a closer look at the directory structure of your new Titanium Angular project created from the default template:

 **Titanium Angular project structure**

 ```
 .
 └── project-name
-    ├── app
-    ├── hooks
+    ├── src
     ├── platform
+    │   ├── android
+    │   └── ios
     ├── Resources
+    ├── .eslintrc.json
+    ├── tiapp.xml
-    └── tiapp.xml
+    └── tsconfig.json
 ```

 These various files and folders all have a specific purpose:

-* **app**: This folder contains all development resources.
-It is pretty similar to a standard Angular project but contains some additional folders that are specific to Titanium.
+* **src**: This folder contains all development resources and is pretty similar to a standard Angular project.

-* **hooks**: Project level hook that triggers the Webpack build which will compile the TypeScript source files and bundle everything up into separate chunks.
-Only edit this if you need to change specific Webpack settings.

-* **platform**: Contains platform specific files.
-Generated from the `app/platform` directory. **DO NOT EDIT ANY OF THESE FILES!**
+* **platform**: Contains platform specific files for Android and iOS

-* **Resources**: Another generated directory which contains resources for the final app build including Webpack bundles and resources such as images. **DO NOT EDIT ANY **OF THESE** FILES**
+* **Resources**: A generated directory which contains resources for the final app build including Webpack bundles and resources such as images. **DO NOT EDIT ANY **OF THESE** FILES**

+* **.eslintrc.json**: Configuration file for ESLint using [angular-eslint](https://github.com/angular-eslint/angular-eslint)

 * **tiapp.xml**: This is the main configuration file for your project.
 You can make platform specific configurations and adjust general build or runtime settings.
 For more info see the [tiapp.xml and timodule.xml Reference](/guide/Titanium_SDK/Titanium_SDK_Guide/Appendices/tiapp.xml_and_timodule.xml_Reference/).

+* **tsconfig.json**: Configuration file for TypeScript

-Inside the `app` folder you'll find all important files that will bootstrap the Angular core inside a Titanium app.
+Inside the `src` folder you'll find all important files that will bootstrap the Angular core inside a Titanium app.
 This is also the folder you'll be working with most of the time as it contains your Angular source files as well as all other app resources.

 ```
 project-name
-└── app
-    ├── assets
-    ├── platform
-    │   ├── android
-    │   └── ios
+└── src
-    ├── src
+    ├── app
     │   ├── app.component.ts
     │   ├── app.module.ts
-    │   ├── main.ts
     │   └── ...
-    ├── vendor
+    ├── assets
-    ├── tsconfig.json
+    ├── main.ts
-    ├── webpack.config.json
+    ├── polyfills.ts
     └── ...
 ```

 Here is what those various files and folder do:

+* ****app/**app.component.ts**: The root component that will be loaded when your applications starts.

+* ****app/**app.module.ts**: This contains the main module that configures a great part of your application.

 * **assets:** Contains assets such as images.
 Similar to Alloy, all resources you would place under the `Resources` folder in classic apps go here instead.

-* **platform:** Place any platform specific files here.
-They will be copied to the project root `platform` folder during build.

-* ****src/**app.component.ts**: The root component that will be loaded when your applications starts.

-* ****src/**app.module.ts**: This contains the main module that configures a great part of your application.

-* ****src/**main.ts**: The entry point to your application that bootstraps Angular and loads the `AppModule`.
+* **main.ts**: The entry point to your application that bootstraps Angular and loads the `AppModule`.

-* **vendor:** Contains the `vendor.js` file which defines what modules Webpack should bundle into the vendor chunk.

-* **tsconfig.json**: Configuration file for TypeScript

-* **webpack.config.json**: Configuration file for Webpack
+* **polyfills.ts:** Contains additional polyfills needed by Angular.
+You can add your own extra polyfills to this file.

 ::: tip 💡 Ahead-of-time compilation issue
 Among those files, you will notice additional files with an `.aot` file extension.
 Those are for Angular's Ahead-of-time compilation that is used for faster load times in production builds.
 This is currently not yet supported in the current Tech Preview.